National Volunteer Week (NVW) is being held from 17-23 May 2021 and is Australia's largest annual celebration of volunteers.

-International Volunteer Day (IVD) is celebrated globally on December 5 to raise awareness on the important role volunteers play in responding to challenges facing the world.
+Celebrations are held to raise awareness of the important role volunteers play in responding to challenges facing the world.

 We asked our speakers with volunteering experience to share their thoughts on how they, and the teams of volunteers that they work with, make a world of difference.

 Arron Wood founded and runs a national peer-to-peer teaching program called Kids Teaching Kids that has been a huge success with 135,000 students taking part in the program over the last 20 years.
 Arron attributes a huge part of this success to the tireless efforts of volunteers.

 "Without our volunteers, Kids Teaching Kids wouldn’t exist.
 They give up their time to do everything from cooking BBQ lunches, mentoring students on the topic they’ve chosen to present on, to assisting student presenters with props and IT support and taking on the role of group leader at our flagship event in Melbourne.”

 When it comes to managing teams of volunteers, Arron says it’s important to provide them with appropriate support and acknowledgement to ensure they have a rewarding experience.